Chapter 8:

 ‘I was to help the cafe for the morning.’
 I explained.

-The cats circled my feet again, traitors to their core.
+The cats left her side and circled my feet.
+Traitors to their core.
 Aika glared at them.

 ‘Don’t come to him now!
 Stay with me!
 Loyalty, please!’